sod-lol/ns-3-dev-git/src/lte/doc/source/lte-design.rst

     Bearers;
  #. it adds a GTP-U header on the packet, including the TEID
     determined previously;
- #. it sends the packet to the SGW node via the UDP socket
+ #. it sends the packet to the SGW/PGW node via the UDP socket
     connected to the S1-U point-to-point net device.

 At this point, the packet contains the S1-U IP, UDP and GTP headers in addition to the original end-to-end IP header.
-When the packet is received by the corresponding S1-U point-to-point NetDevice of the SGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
-The local delivery process will forward the packet to the EpcSgwApplication via the corresponding UDP socket.
-The EpcSgwApplication then perfoms the following operations:

- #. it removes the GTP header and retrieves the S1-U TEID;
- #. it maps the S1-U TEID to get the S5 TEID to which the packet
-    belongs;
- #. it determines the PGW to which it must send the packet from
-    the TEID mapping;
- #. it add a new GTP-U protocol header to the packet;
- #. finally, it sends the packet over a UDP socket to the S5
-    point-to-point NetDevice, addressed to the corresponding PGW.

-At this point, the packet contains the S5 IP, UDP and GTP headers in addition to the original end-to-end IP header.
-When the packet is received by the corresponding S5 point-to-point NetDevice of the PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
-The local delivery process will forward the packet to the EpcPgwApplication via the corresponding UDP socket.
-The EpcPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
+When the packet is received by the corresponding S1-U point-to-point NetDevice of the SGW/PGW node, it is delivered locally (as the destination address of the outmost IP header matches the address of the point-to-point net device).
+The local delivery process will forward the packet to the EpcSgwPgwApplication via the corresponding UDP socket.
+The EpcSgwPgwApplication then removes the GTP header and forwards the packet to the VirtualNetDevice.
 At this point, the outmost header of the packet is the end-to-end IP header.
-Hence, if the destination address within this header is a remote host on the internet, the packet is sent to the internet via the corresponding NetDevice of the PGW.
-In the event that the packet is addressed to another UE, the IP stack of the PGW will redirect the packet again to the VirtualNetDevice, and the packet will go through the downlink delivery process in order to reach its destination UE.
+Hence, if the destination address within this header is a remote host on the internet, the packet is sent to the internet via the corresponding NetDevice of the SGW/PGW.
+In the event that the packet is addressed to another UE, the IP stack of the SGW/PGW will redirect the packet again to the VirtualNetDevice, and the packet will go through the dowlink delivery process in order to reach its destination UE.

-Note that the EPS Bearer QoS is not enforced on the S1-U and S5 links, it is assumed that the overprovisioning of the link bandwidth is sufficient to meet the QoS requirements of all bearers.
+Note that the EPS Bearer QoS is not enforced on the S1-U links, it is assumed that the overprovisioning of the link bandwidth is sufficient to meet the QoS requirements of all bearers.